dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/working-with-rules-on-exchange-server/_index.md

 ---
-title: Working with Rules On Exchange Server
+title: How to Manage Exchange Server Rules with EWS in C#
-ArticleTitle: Working with Rules On Exchange Server
+ArticleTitle: Manage Exchange Server Rules with EWS
 type: docs
 weight: 90
-url: /net/working-with-rules-on-exchange-server/
+url: /net/manage-exchange-server-rules-with-ews/
 ---

-## **Managing Rules**

 Aspose.Email for .NET can be used to manage the rules on Exchange Server using the [EWSClient](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/ewsclient/) class.
 This class uses Exchange Web Services (EWS), which are available in Exchange Server 2007 and later releases.
 This article explains how to manage the rules: